OCHA-DAP/hdx-python-utilities/doc/main.md

     Download.get_column_positions(["a", "b", "c"])
     # == {"a": 0, "b": 1, "c": 2}

+    # Get unique filename from url and join to provided folder or temporary folder
+    # if no folder supplied
+    # path = Download.get_path_for_url(url, folder)

 For more detail and additional functions, check the API docs mentioned earlier in the [usage section](#usage).